wireapp/wire-docs/src/how-to/administrate/migrate-to-postgresql.md

 Make sure all of the following are true before changing any migration settings:

-- You are running `wire-server` `5.24` or later, with support for PostgreSQL-backed conversation data.
+- You are running a `wire-server` release that supports the domain you want to migrate.
+See [Feature Availability](#feature-availability).
 - PostgreSQL is deployed and reachable from the cluster.
 If you still need to set it up on your on-prem environment with our custom postgresql cluster, see [PostgreSQL High Availability Cluster - Quick Setup](postgresql-cluster.md).
 - `galley` and `background-worker` both have PostgreSQL host, database, user, and password configured.
 - The `cassandra-migrations` job for your Wire upgrade has already completed successfully.